You know what they say about first impressions: You never get a second chance to make one.

 10. Be yourself

 Finally, don’t forget to be yourself.
-Everyone is nervous during an interview (and even more so on a video interview), but you have the best chance of being hired if you let your personality shine
+Everyone is nervous during an interview, but you have the best chance of being hired if you let your personality shine

-What are your experiences with video interviews or landing jobs?
+What are your experiences with video interviews?
 Share with us in comments below or on our Facebook page.

 Kari Huus contributed to this post.